leadwolf/KreaSport/README.md

-# Kreasport
+# Kreasport<sup>1</sup>

 Android app for orienteering races with Spring server to host and manage the data.
-Created as part of an Erasmus project work.
+Created as part of my studies at IUT A, Lille 1 Univeristy.
+I continued development on this project for my Erasmus project work at Glasgow Caledonian Univeristy.
 Read the [project report](doc/Kreasport%20Report.pdf) to learn more.

 ## Built With